-Tell your doctor:
+Tell your health care provider:

-- If you've ever had a bad allergic reaction
+- If you've ever had a bad allergic reaction.

-- If you've been sick recently or you have another medical condition, such as diabetes
+- If you've been sick recently or you have another medical condition, such as diabetes.

-- If you're pregnant or you think you might be pregnant
+- If you're pregnant or you think you might be pregnant.

-- If you're breast-feeding
+- If you're breastfeeding.

-Your doctor will give you detailed instructions on how to prepare for your scan.
-A general rule is to avoid strenuous exercise for a couple of days before the study and to stop eating a few hours before the scan.
+Your provider will give you detailed instructions on how to prepare for your scan.
+A general rule is to avoid strenuous exercise for a couple of days before the study and to stop eating four hours before the scan.

 What you can expect

-The PET scanner is a large machine that looks a little like a giant doughnut standing upright, similar to a computerized tomography (CT) machine.
-In some medical institutions, a combined CT-PET scanner is used.
+The PET-CT or PET-MRI scanner is a large machine that looks a little like a giant doughnut standing upright, similar to CT or MRI scanners.

-You'll need about two hours for the procedure, which may be done on an outpatient basis (no overnight hospital stay).
+From start to finish, the procedure takes about two hours to complete and typically does not require an overnight hospital stay.
 When you arrive for your scan, you may be asked to:

-- Change into a hospital gown
+- Change into a hospital gown.

-- Empty your bladder
+- Empty your bladder.

 During the procedure

-When you are ready, you'll lie on a narrow, padded table that slides into the scanner.
-During the scan you'll need to lie very still so that the images aren't blurred.
-It takes about 30 minutes to complete the test.
+When you are ready, you lie on a narrow, padded table that slides into the part of the scanner that looks like a doughnut hole.
+During the scan you must be very still so that the images aren't blurred.
+It takes about 30 minutes to complete a PET-CT scan and 45 minutes for a PET-MRI scan.
 The machine makes buzzing and clicking sounds.

 After the procedure

-After the test you can carry on with your day as usual, unless your doctor tells you otherwise.
+After the test you can carry on with your day as usual, unless your provider tells you otherwise.
 You'll need to drink plenty of fluids to help flush the tracer from your body.

-The radiologist may also compare your PET images with images from other tests you've undergone recently, such as computerized tomography (CT) or magnetic resonance imaging (MRI).
-Or the pictures may be combined to provide more detail about your condition.
+The radiologist may compare your PET images with images from other tests you've undergone recently, such as an MRI or CT.
+Or the PET images may be combined to provide more detail about your condition.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.